Vandivier/research-dissertation-case-for-alt-ed/README.md

 What actionable private lessons can we extract?
 One is, hey, enroll ur kids in charters.
 Is there anything else?
 Are there systematic differences in charter tooling, curricula, or process?

-Another question...does he see a publishable space for the Vandivierian Wager and other economic arguments for god, for and against.
-1 - the contingent miracle of the resurrection and why it's so plausible bc people come out onof medical death all the time, the real hard part is sinlessness and fulfilling of prophecy
-2 - V wager basically that Sola fide makes Christianity the best investment.
-Note pascals wager and the need for iron manning as a standard method.
-The chief complaint is the many gods problem, with is trivially defeated by simply aluminum foil manning, not even real ironmanning.
-The poor guy was dead so he couldn't defend himself and you often don't hear that when learning the argument in class.
-I think the human sympathy which immediately proceeds from this knowledge is important and in its favor: people didn't take it seriously or defeat it and they just moved on.
-3 - argument from institutional durability, christianity is durable, durable is good/preferred, therefore Christianity is good/preferred.
-Address the meme of durable atheism and look at buddhist to Christian conversion for specific comparative durability.
-4 - against: education is correlated with secularism.
-Therefore, atheism is more likely correct.
-Defeat with systematic liberal critique of university and compare with real success ie earnings and life satisfaction.
-Note probs with all these proxy approaches - the best test is to examine the claims them selves and show atheism to be both factually wrong and nonp referred in rational expectation.
-5 - for: education has a quadratic or cubic pro- religious relation, it's just the majority of low-higher-educated affecting the simple relation.
-Highest education is associated with conversion from atheism to religion.
-Also, many PhDs come from families of phds or essential aristocracy so they were born nonreligious and are just following their parents like the religious do.
-Once we adjust to find the wokest individuals, what happens?
-Perhaps look at perpetual beta superforecasters, highest iq, highest earners, highest achievers, even the highest achievers in academia, only the last is questionably religious
-6 - ironmanning atheism, what can we grant and what does this do?
-For example, suppose the bible has the dozen or so mistakes pointed out by ehrman.
-Also discuss the problem of fools golding and self-fools-golding where overconfidence leads to mistaking a poor argument for a good one or mistaking an open Question for a closed one or a controversial assumption for a solid one.
-Academics are supposed to be peculiar in their lack of such behavior, which is descriptive of a typical sorted, stubborn-minded, nonindependent, ideological voter.
-7 - Christians don't have the luxury of being stubborn-minded if acting properly, the bible forbids it and calls us to be soft hearted and child-like (in the proper sense of trust, not to be uneducated).
-Is there empirical evidence showing stubborn-mindedNess as a luxury good?
-Maybe the idea that older folks and those who have been traumatized, esp threatened, tend conservative and religious.

 Top-down vs bottom-up measures of success; do standardized scores benefit public schools?
 What if we use during and post grad earnings, productivity, happiness, and college completion...also SAT vs state-based benchmark.

 He doesn't have a causal story but does he gave literature recommendations.
 Eye contact and personal interaction?.
 Spiral method??